 At Thula Baba Project we believe that mothers are the key to improving lives for all.
 Mothers are the first nurturers and the first educators – which is why our program is developed around equipping them with the knowledge and tools they need.

-The ThulaBaba Box takes inspiration from the Finnish Baby Box, a maternal package given to all new mothers by Finland’s Social Security.
-Research into the phenomenal success of the Finnish Baby Boxes in reducing infant mortality, shows that the process of the registration and the increased medical care, along with maternal education has had the greatest impact.
+Thula Baba Project is based in Cape Town, South Africa and takes inspiration from the Finnish Baby Box, a maternal package given to all new mothers by Finland’s Social Security.
+Research into the phenomenal success of the Finnish Baby Boxes in reducing infant mortality, indicates that the process of registration at maternity clinics and increased medical care, along with maternal education has the greatest impact.

 Our Board Chairman Katy Caldis is the Divisional Director of Health Product and Marketing at Liberty Health.
 Katy is also mother to three children.
 Her experience as a healthcare executive brings a strong strategic outlook and governance to our Board.
 Katy has a keen interest in holistic wellness and is always on the lookout for simple solutions to the health challenges in Africa.
 In her free time, Katy can be found in her permaculture garden.

-Thula Baba was entered into the Department of Social Development register as: NPO 205-933 Thula Baba Project in March 2018, and received Section 18a certification PBO: 930063992 in January 2019.
+The Thula Baba Project was registered with the Department of Social Development as: NPO 205-933 Thula Baba Project in March 2018, and received Section 18a certification PBO: 930063992 in January 2019.